 Laws or Policies – Regulations Affecting Metal Pouring Machines

-Metal pouring machines are subject to various industrial safety, environmental, and quality regulations.
-These rules vary by country but generally focus on worker protection and emission control.
+Metal pouring machines must comply with industrial safety, environmental, and quality regulations.
+These rules focus on protecting workers and reducing environmental impact.

 - Safe handling and storage of molten materials